microsoft/StatisticsTool/user_defined_functions/statistics_functions/readme.txt

 ------------------------------
 Input:
-Integers that indicate the number of TP, FP, FN, total_preds
+Integers that indicate the number of TP, FP, FN, total_preds kwargs - Additional options and parameters that can be passed to the function.

 A Statistics function should:
 1. Calculate the statistics (if the denominator is 0 please return -1)